Curtain set to go up on a host-less but drama-filled Oscars

 LOS ANGELES (AP) — A winter of discontent for the Academy Awards will culminate Sunday in an Oscar ceremony that may lack a host but isn’t missing intrigue.

-The run-up to the 91st Academy Awards has been a series of missteps and backtracks by the Academy of Motion Pictures Arts and Sciences.
-A new best “popular film” category was in, and then it was out.
-Kevin Hart was host and then he wasn’t.
+The run-up to the 91st Academy Awards has been a series of missteps and backtracks by the Academy of Motion Picture Arts and Sciences.
+A new best “popular film” category was in, and then it was out .
+Kevin Hart was host and then he wasn’t .
 Some categories were removed from the live broadcast, and then they were back.

 After some unlikely Los Angeles weather — to much local fanfare, it snowed in parts of the city on Thursday — sunny skies are expected for red carpet arrivals.